gidztech/gideonpyzer.dev/content/blog/docker-in-js-a-case-study.md

 const webSocketUri = res.body.webSocketDebuggerUrl;
 ```

-*Note: This is not the exact code I'm using.*
+*Note: This is code is simplified for demonstration purposes.*

-Finally, we just need to pass the web socket we obtained to "jest-puppeteer", which will then hand over all the remaining work to it.
+Finally, we just need to pass the WebSocket we obtained to "jest-puppeteer", which will then hand over all the remaining work to it.

 ## 🌍 Accessing host from Docker container
 This was a nightmare.
 If you use the default bridge networking on Docker, you can access a server running on your host by IP.
 But when you have multiple network interfaces, things get complicated.